Vasa previa may cause massive bleeding in the fetus and mother when the membranes around the fetus rupture, usually just before labor starts.

 Typically, women have painless vaginal bleeding when the membranes rupture, usually soon after labor starts.
 The fetus's heart rate is often slow.

 Doctors may suspect vasa previa when ultrasonography, routinely done earlier in the pregnancy, detects certain abnormalities in the placenta or when the fetus's heart rate is abnormal.
 Ultrasonography, usually done with a device inserted into the vagina (called transvaginal ultrasonography), can show the blood vessels crossing over or near the opening of the cervix and thus confirm the diagnosis.

-If vasa previa is diagnosed before delivery, doctors usually do nonstress testing twice a week to check on the well-being of the fetus.
-Monitoring usually starts at 28 to 30 weeks of pregnancy.
-Doctors may suggest hospitalizing women at about 30 to 32 weeks of pregnancy or sooner, so that the fetus can be closely monitored.
+If vasa previa is diagnosed before delivery, doctors usually do nonstress testing Fetal monitoring Labor is a series of rhythmic, progressive contractions of the uterus that gradually move the fetus through the lower part of the uterus (cervix) and birth canal (vagina) to the outside world... read more twice a week to check on the well-being of the fetus.
+Monitoring may begin at 23 to 24 weeks but often begins at 26 to 28 weeks.
+Doctors may suggest hospitalizing the woman at about 30 to 32 weeks of pregnancy or sooner, so that the fetus can be closely monitored.

 Women are usually given a corticosteroid to help the fetus's lungs mature.

 If vasa previa does not cause any complications, doctors often plan to deliver the baby between 34 to 37 weeks of pregnancy.
 However, delivery can be earlier if the woman or fetus is in danger.

 Delivery is always cesarean Cesarean Delivery Cesarean delivery is surgical delivery of a baby by incision through a woman’s abdomen and uterus.
 In the United States, up to 30% of deliveries are cesarean.
 Doctors use a cesarean delivery... read more .